jyalim/agave-shell-novice/_episodes/02-filedir.md

 > ## Orthogonality
 >
-> The special names `.` and `..` don't belong to `cd`;
+> The special names `.` and `..` don't belong to `cd`; they are interpreted the
-> they are interpreted the same way by every program.
+> same way by every program.
+For example, if we are in
-> For example,
-> if we are in `/Users/nelle/data`,
-> the command `ls ..` will give us a listing of `/Users/nelle`.
+> `/home/rcjdoeuser/Desktop`, the command `ls ..` will give us a listing of
-> When the meanings of the parts are the same no matter how they're combined,
+> `/home/rcjdoeuser`.
+When the meanings of the parts are the same no matter
-> programmers say they are **orthogonal**:
+> how they're combined, programmers say they are **orthogonal**: Orthogonal
-> Orthogonal systems tend to be easier for people to learn
+> systems tend to be easier for people to learn because there are fewer special
-> because there are fewer special cases and exceptions to keep track of.
+> cases and exceptions to keep track of.
 {: .callout}

-These then, are the basic commands for navigating the filesystem on your computer:
+These then, are the basic commands for navigating the filesystem on your
-`pwd`, `ls` and `cd`.
+computer: `pwd`, `ls` and `cd`.
 Let's explore some variations on those commands.
 What happens if you type `cd` on its own, without giving a directory?

 ~~~
 $ cd